 Long ago, a free-wheeling, fun-loving, not yet world-famous music celebrity, visited Cabbage Key and was inspired to write a song called Cheeseburger in Paradise.
 Cabbage Key attracts visitors from around the globe, because of Jimmy Buffett but also because it is a cool, fun, and happy place to visit.

-Cabbage Key is accessible by a Captiva Cruise from South Seas Island Resort on Captiva Island.
+Cabbage Key is accessible by a Captiva Cruises from South Seas Island Resort on Captiva Island.
 In fact, Cabbage Key is only accessible by boat—there are no roads, no vehicles, and no landing strip.
 OK, I guess you could swim, snorkel, flyboard, or even parachute to Cabbage Key if you wish.

 Bring a single dollar bill or several to tape to the wooden walls of the restaurant.
 Every month, several thousand dollars are donated to charity, just from the bills that fall from the walls.